kathak-dabhi/phpcs-pre-commit/README.md

 # About
-Installed git pre-commit hook for running PHPCS code checking to PSR2 coding standard.
+Install git pre-commit hook for running PHPCS code checking to [PSR-2](https://www.php-fig.org/psr/psr-2) coding standard.
 It checks only files that are to be committed.
 And run PHPUnit to run unit tests

 # Install